Multi-agent online learning in time-varying games: Acknowledgments

-Because of this subtlety, the \acl{NE} convergence guarantees of no-regret policies are not clear.
-Starting with the positive, static regret minimization in \emph{finite} games guarantees that the players' empirical frequency of play (a correlated strategy profile) converges to the game's \emph{Hannan set} (also known as the set of coarse correlated equilibria).
-However, as was shown by \citet{VZ13}, the Hannan set of a game may contain strategies that assign positive weight \emph{only} to dominated strategies. \footnote{By contrast, \emph{internal} regret minimization guarantees convergence to the set of correlated equilibria (in the sense of empirical frequencies), and correlated equilibria cannot be supported on dominated strategies.
-In this light, policies based on internal regret minimization \textendash\ such as the regret matching procedure of \citet{HMC00} \textendash\ might seem more adapted to game-theoretic learning.
-However, adapting such policies in games with continuous action spaces is considerably more difficult \citep{CBLS06}, so we do not treat this question here.} Such outcomes cannot be supported at a \acl{NE} (and are not rationally admissible to boot), so the question remains: \emph{when does no-regret learning imply convergence to \acl{NE}?}
+Starting with mixed-strategy learning in finite games, a ``folk'' result in the field states that the empirical frequency of no-regret play converges to the game's \emph{Hannan set} (also known as the set of coarse correlated equilibria).
+However, as was shown by \citet{VZ13}, the Hannan set of a game may contain strategies that assign positive weight \emph{only} to dominated strategies, a point which is clearly incompatible with Nash play.
+More to the point, the impossibility result of \citet{HMC03} shows that there are no uncoupled dynamics leading to \acl{NE} in all games: since no-regret dynamics are unilateral by construction \textendash\ and hence uncoupled a fortiori \textendash\ it is not possible to establish a blanket causal link between no-regret play and convergence to \acl{NE}.